smphhh/simple-typed-sql/README.md

-# Simple Typed SQL
+# Typed SQL

-JavaScript/TypeScript SQL query builder allowing one to write complex SQL queries without needing use strings to refer to columns or tables.
+SQL query builder for TypeScript.
+Write complex SQL queries without needing use strings to refer to column or table names.
 Provides partial type safety and attribute auto-completion when used with TypeScript.
 Powered by Knex.js.

 Supports: